GoogleCloudPlatform/agent-assist-integrations/aa-integration-backend/readme.md

 7. `CONNECTOR_SERVICE_ACCOUNT_NAME`: the service account for UI Connector runtime.
 8. `JWT_SECRET_NAME`: the name of your JWT secret key stored in [Secret Manager](https://cloud.google.com/secret-manager/docs).
 9. `SERVICE_REGION`: the location or region of your services and related GCP resources.
-10. `VPC_CONNECTOR_NAME`: the name of your [Serverless VPC Access connector](https://cloud.google.com/run/docs/configuring/connecting-vpc#create-connector) for connecting Cloud Run services to [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis/redis-overview).
+10. `VPC_CONNECTOR_NAME`: (optional) the name of your [Serverless VPC Access connector](https://cloud.google.com/run/docs/configuring/connecting-vpc#create-connector) for connecting Cloud Run services to [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis/redis-overview).
-11. `VPC_NETWORK`: the VPC network to attach your Serverless VPC Access connector to.
+11. `VPC_NETWORK`: the name of the authorized VPC network that your Redis instance is attached to.
 The value should be 'default' if you do not set up VPC for your GCP project.
+12. `VPC_SUBNET`: the name of the authorized VPC network that your Redis instance is attached to.
+The value should be 'default' if you haven't customized VPC network settings.
-12. `REDIS_IP_RANGE`: an unreserved internal IP network for your Serverless VPC Access connector.
+13. `REDIS_IP_RANGE`: (optional) an unreserved internal IP network for your Serverless VPC Access connector.
 A '/28' of unallocated space is required, for example, 10.8.0.0/28 works in most new projects.
-13. `AUTH_OPTION`: The option of authenticating users when registering JWT.
+14. `AUTH_OPTION`: The option of authenticating users when registering JWT.
 By default it's empty and no users are allowed to register JWT via UI Connector service.
 Supported values: 'SalesforceLWC', 'Salesforce', 'GenesysCloud', 'Twilio', 'Skip' (skip auth token verification, should not be used in production).

 ## Authorize GCP Processes
 Using separate GCP accounts for service administration and runtime identity in your GCP project is recommended, as service administration is mainly performed by humans with [Google accounts](https://cloud.google.com/iam/docs/overview#google_account) and the latter one is to grant Cloud Run services permissions via [service accounts](https://cloud.google.com/iam/docs/overview#service_account) to enable their access to necessary resources.

 The roles granted to your administrator's Google account and the service accounts created for Cloud Run services apply to at most the whole GCP project.